of units

 - Liquid funds to use as a down payment

-The majority of lenders will require a 20% downpayment in order to qualify for a jumbo mortgage loan.
-When you put 20% down you will not be required to pay mortgage insurance, which is a huge advantage of a higher downpayment.
+The majority of lenders will require a 20% downpayment to qualify for a jumbo loan.
+When you put 20% down, you will not be required to pay mortgage insurance, which is a huge advantage of a higher downpayment.

 80/10/10 Piggyback mortgage loan

 A super jumbo loan will vary from lender to lender.
 Most lenders consider any mortgage loan amount over $650,000.
-However, the way a super jumbo mortgage works is the exact same as a jumbo mortgage loan.
+However, the way a super jumbo loan works is the same as a jumbo mortgage loan.

 Disadvantages of Jumbo Loans

 Being able to borrow a large sum of money is the main advantage of a jumbo mortgage loan.
-Without jumbo loans, buyers would have to come up with a large sum of cash to be able to purchase expensive home.
+Without jumbo loans, buyers would have to come up with a large sum of cash to purchase an expensive home.
 There are some drawbacks to consider.